Fiat Chrysler recalls 4.8 million U.S. vehicles for cruise control defect

 Among the vehicles being recalled are the Chrysler 200, Chrysler 300, Chrysler Pacifica, Dodge Charger, Dodge Challenger, Dodge Journey, Dodge Durango, Jeep Cherokee, Jeep Grand Cherokee, Jeep Wrangler and Ram 1500, 2500 and 3500 pickup trucks and Ram 3500/4500/5500 cab chassis trucks.

-Fiat Chrysler made the announcement on the first day of the busy Memorial Day weekend, which traditionally kicks off the summer driving season.
-The company said it is recalling an unspecified number of additional vehicles in Canada, Mexico and other markets, and recalling some Fiat Fremont vehicles built on the same platform of the Dodge Journey.
+Fiat Chrysler made the announcement going into the busy Memorial Day weekend, which traditionally kicks off the summer driving season.
+The company said it is recalling an unspecified number of additional vehicles in Canada, Mexico and other markets, and recalling some Fiat Fremont vehicles built on the same platform as the Dodge Journey.
 The company said it was also warning owners in other markets not to use cruise control until recalls are completed.

 Fiat Chrysler said it uncovered the issue through tests its engineers had conducted.

-Fiat Chrysler noted the recall repairs are free of charge and said it will begin alerting affected customers as early as next week.
+Fiat Chrysler said the recall repairs are free of charge and that it will begin alerting affected customers as early as next week.
 The recalled vehicles have collectively been driven more than 200 billion miles.

-Fiat Chrysler has vowed to improve safety procedures after the National Highway Traffic Safety Administration in 2015 imposed $175 million in civil penalties for safety lapses.
+Fiat Chrysler has vowed to improve safety procedures after the NHTSA in 2015 imposed $175 million in civil penalties for safety lapses.

 In July 2015, Fiat Chrysler agreed to a $105 million settlement for mishandling nearly two dozen recall campaigns covering 11 million vehicles.
 It agreed to a three-year consent agreement and monitoring by former Transportation Secretary Rodney Slater.
 It was separately fined $70 million by U.S. regulators in 2015 for failing to report vehicle crash deaths and injuries since 2003.